 Plaintiffs who can establish that another party’s negligence caused their burns may be able to collect compensation for their losses.
 For burn victims this is especially important because treatment usually involves surgery, physical therapy, and multiple hospital visits, all of which can quickly bankrupt a family.
 Obtaining compensation for these costs, as well as lost wages and pain and suffering can help burn victims and their families begin the long process of recovery.

-Contact The Law Offices of Michael T. Van Der Veen to Speak With an Experienced Personal Injury Attorney
+Contact van der Veen, O’Neill, Hartshorn, and Levin to Speak With an Experienced Personal Injury Attorney

-If you recently suffered from serious burns as a result of a car crash or a defectively manufactured product, please contact The Law Offices of Michael T. Van Der Veen and we will help you set up a free consultation with a dedicated Philadelphia personal injury lawyer.
+If you recently suffered from serious burns as a result of a car crash or a defectively manufactured product, please contact van der Veen, O’Neill, Hartshorn, and Levin and we will help you set up a free consultation with a dedicated Philadelphia personal injury lawyer.